rask/wplog/README.md

 ## Installation

+During development phase: clone this repo to your `wp-plugins` directory and run the following inside it

+    $ composer install && npm install
+    $ gulp

-Download a ZIP, unzip to your `plugins` directory and activate in `wp-admin`.
+and then activate in `wp-admin`.
 By default the plugin will use the `$wpdb` logger.

 ### Requirements